SteveLauC/fs/README.md

 #### Modules

-The source code of this crate is divided according to some key types( e.g., for anything related with `struct File` is placed in `file.rs`):
+The source code of this crate is divided by types.
+For example, anything related to `struct File` is placed in `file.rs`):

 ```shell
 $ cargo modules generate tree